LeoObinna/alx-backend/README.md

-This directory id for ALX alx-backend
+This directory is for ALX alx-backend